richtr/plug.play.js/README.md

 This API requires a web browser that supports [<code>navigator.getNetworkServices</code>](http://www.w3.org/TR/2012/WD-discovery-api-20121004/#dom-navigator-getnetworkservices).

+Opera [released a Labs build](http://dev.opera.com/articles/view/network-service-discovery-api-support-in-opera/) that provides support for this API.
+You can read more and download the browser builds at the [Dev.Opera blog](http://dev.opera.com/articles/view/network-service-discovery-api-support-in-opera/).

 #### Download this library

 You can download a [ZIP](https://github.com/richtr/plug.play.js/zipball/master) or [TAR.GZ](https://github.com/richtr/plug.play.js/tarball/master) file containing all the Plug.Play library code or you can clone this repo via Git as follows: